 .
 This is explained in the README.

-file), you simply need to upload the file to your keycloak’s instance and configure your Keycloak instance configuration settings (specific to this plugin).
+file, you need to upload this file to your running keycloak instance and configure your running Keycloak instance’s configuration settings specific to this plugin.event-listener-http-jar-with-dependencies.jar

 to configure the Webhook settings.
 Find the following section in the configuration.